PIKE TRAILS RANCHES IMPROVEMENT ASSOCIATION

 Secretary – Laurie Bratten

-In case you missed the 2016 Annual Meeting on August 27th, Laurie’s complete minutes are posted on our website, PIKETRAILS.ORG.
+Laurie’s complete minutes are posted on our website, PIKETRAILS.ORG.
 And if you were not there, I’ll tell you, you missed some really tasty fried chicken that I ordered and picked up Saturday morning from City Market in Canon City (courtesy of PTRIA), plus lots of delicious side dishes brought by many of the attendees.
-We plan on doing this again this year on August 26 th , so mark your calendars!
+We plan on doing this again this year on August 25th, so mark your calendars!

 As usual, the landowner address for this Newsletter is based on Park Co.
 Assessor’s data as of May 25th, so if it is not correct, please notify them (cc: me too, please).

-PTRIA WEBSITE – Have you visited our PIKETRAILS.ORG website recently?
-It is nothing short of fantastic thanks to Jon Klima!
-I’ve surfed other websites that are rarely updated and contain “old news”.
-Jon updates this baby daily!
+PTRIA WEBSITE – Have you visited our PIKETRAILS.ORG’ website recently?
+Jon Klima and Tim Bratten have totally redesigned the format, and included more information……check it out!!!
 Folks can see Pike Trails weather almost REAL TIME!
 Jon encourages everyone in Pike Trails to contribute photos, news, temperatures, and especially snowfall amounts to the website, because as strange as it may seem, precipitation varies greatly throughout the “ranch”.
-And there’s even a “Classified” section where dues paying members can list items for sale!
-Plus, if you don’t check frequently, you’ll miss out on important events, such as when the pond was stocked with trout (more on that later).
+Plus, if you don’t check frequently, you’ll miss out on important events, such as when the pond was stocked with trout.

-PTRIA ROADS – Our roads stayed in pretty good shape over the winter, mostly due to our moderate snowfall accumulation of 45 inches, and the prompt action of our volunteer snow plowers.
-We appreciate these volunteers – Larry LePage, Barry Anderson, Jon Klima, Eric Kellogg, Leslie Thomas, Bob Erickson and me…..(please holler if I missed anyone).
+PTRIA ROADS – Our roads stayed in pretty good shape over the winter, mostly due to our moderate snowfall accumulation of 34.5 inches, and the prompt action of our volunteer snow plowers.
+We appreciate these volunteers – Jon Klima, Eric Kellogg, Leslie Thomas, Bob Erickson and me…..(please holler if I missed anyone).
 For the benefit of the “newcomers”, winter maintenance is not included in your dues….we simply do not get enough dues-paying landowners to afford to sub-contract winter maintenance!
 There are some of us volunteers who may be available to plow private driveways.
 We will continue to do our best to keep the PTRIA roads cleared on a volunteer basis.
-FYI, last year we spread 31 loads (approximately 15 tons per load) of gravel on our roads.
+FYI, last year we spread 33 loads of gravel (approximately 15 tons per load) on our roads @ $280/load ($9240).
 Please let me know if there are spots that need attention.
-Just a call to give me a heads up and if we still have some money in the Treasury, we’ll do our best to take care of it.
+Just a call to give me a heads up and we’ll do our best to take care of it.
+And if you see a pot hole near you on “ranch” roads, there’s a pile of gravel on Stream Drive, about 100 yards from Antelope Lane for that purpose….help yourself!

 I’d like to remind everyone that PTRIA owns the private roads within Pike Trails Ranches.
 These 17 miles of deeded roads include 30 feet on each side of the center of the roads.
 So if you’re putting up a new fence, please keep it back 30 feet from the center of the road.
 Also, we have several driveways that really should have culverts under them as they enter Pike Trails roads.
 Without them, erosion occurs across our roads.
 These culverts are your responsibility.
 At least a 12 inch diameter culvert is required, and depending on the run-off, maybe even a 16 inch.